What is Redux?###

 }

 Something pretty cool is happening here.
 Two actions are being dispatched (lines 8 and 9 above)!
-The newToast action creator is discussed in the next section.
+The newToast

-reducer_wanted_list.js is the reducer listening for the ADD_PERSON action.
+is the reducer listening for the ADD_PERSON

 // reducer_wanted_list.js